U.S. Federal Shutdown Information At this time, all of Utah’s national parks, monuments and recreation areas remain open. Learn more.

 a-weekend-well-spent-at-scofield-state-park-01-courtney-boice-of-blue-halo

-At 7,600 feet above sea level, Scofield State Park is Utah's highest-elevation state park, and temperatures are always cooler than down in the valley.
-Scofield is a great escape from intense heat in summer, but temperatures can quickly drop well below freezing in the winter, especially at night.
+At 7,600 feet above sea level, Utah's highest-elevation state park enjoys cooler temperatures than the valley.
+Scofield is a great escape from intense heat in summer, but temperatures drop quickly below freezing in the winter, especially at night.
 Always be sure to check the weather.
 If you’re planning an ice fishing trip, make sure to prepare with the right gear.

 Average Daily High and Low Temperature: